pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 To apply a workload from the Command Palette:

-1. Pressing ⇧⌘P on macOS or Ctrl+Shift+P on Windows to open the Command Palette.
+1. Pressing ⇧⌘P on macOS to open the Command Palette.

 1. Run `Tanzu: Apply Workload`.